2018 British Columbia wildfires

-By the end of June 2018, there had been more than 560 wildfires in British Columbia.
+In the first half of 2018, British Columbia suffered more than 560 wildfires.
+By the end of the year, more than two thousand wildfires had burned more than 1,351,314 hectare of land.

-The Comstock Lake fire, discovered on June 21, was caused by lightning.
-By July 6, it had grown to 27.5 sqkm and was not fully contained.
-At one point over 200 personnel were fighting the fire complex.
+Lightning caused the Comstock Lake fire, discovered on June 21.
+By July 6, it had grown to 27.5 sqkm and still was not fully contained.
+At one point more than 200 personnel were fighting the fire complex.

 The Tugwell Creek fire near Sooke grew to 85 hectare, and was 10% contained by July 4.
 The fire threatened millions of honeybees at Tugwell Creek Honey Farm and Meadery.
 It was fully contained on July 9.

-The Shovel Fire, started on July 27, burned at least 86,397 hectare, and was still active as of August 20.
-Thick smoke harmed efforts to contain the fire.
+The Shovel Fire, started on July 27, burned at least 86,397 hectare.
+It was still active as of August 20.
+Thick smoke slowed efforts to contain the fire.

-A human-caused fire at Nanaimo Lakes, discovered on July 1, reached 14.5 hectares by July 4.
+A human-caused fire at Nanaimo Lakes, discovered on July 1, had burned 14.5 hectares in three days.

-A total of 2,115 wildfires burned 1,351,314 hectare of land in 2018 as of November 9.

-As of August 28, initial estimates put 2018 as the largest burn-area in a British Columbia wildfire season, surpassing the historic 2017 wildfire season (1,216,053 total hectares).
-The total land burned in 2018 represented about ~1.4% of the total area of the province.
+As of August 28, estimates put 2018's wildfire season as having the largest burn-area in a BC wildfire season, surpassing the historic 2017 wildfire season and its burn-area of 1,216,053 hectares).
+The total land burned in 2018 covered about ~1.4% of the area of the province.